wix-incubator/wix-react-tools/docs/react-component-features/disposable.md

 Helps manage clean-ups according to the life cycle of the component.

-Allows you to keep track of bound resources by means of a [`Disposers`](../core/disposers.md) object that is bound to the component's lifecycle.
+Allows you to easily manage resources clean-ups by means of a [`Disposers`](../core/disposers.md) object that is bound to the component's lifecycle.

 ## API